Plains in Sumter County, Georgia — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1928.

 Location.
 32° 1.56′ N, 84° 26.028′ W. Marker is in Plains, Georgia, in Sumter County.
-Marker can be reached from Old Plains Highway, on the right when traveling west.
+It can be reached from Old Plains Highway, on the right when traveling west.
 Marker is located in Plains, Georgia on Carter Boy Hood Farm Jimmy Carter National Historic Site United States Department of Interior.
 Touch for map.
 Marker is in this post office area: Plains GA 31780, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tennis Court (a few steps from this marker); Winds of Change (within shouting distance of this marker); The Carter Family Garden (within shouting distance of this marker); Always a Reckoning (within shouting distance of this marker); Jimmy Carter Slept Here (about 300 feet away, measured in a direct line); Jimmy Carter's Boyhood Farm / From Here To Plains (about 400 feet away); Blacksmith Shop (about 400 feet away); Cash Crops (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Tennis Court (a few steps from this marker); Winds of Change (within shouting distance of this marker); The Carter Family Garden (within shouting distance of this marker); Always a Reckoning (within shouting distance of this marker); Jimmy Carter Slept Here (about 300 feet away, measured in a direct line); Jimmy Carter's Boyhood Farm / From Here To Plains (about 400 feet away); Blacksmith Shop (about 400 feet away); Cash Crops (about 500 feet away).
 Touch for a list and map of all markers in Plains.

-Photographed By Sandra Hughes, June 19, 2012
+Photographed by Sandra Hughes, June 19, 2012

 4. Jimmy Carter's bedroom